-2.5 Scenario and sensitivity analysis for individual forecasts/Constructing scenarios
+2.5 Scenario and sensitivity analysis for individual forecasts / constructing scenarios

-Transgrid have developed a low, medium and high forecast scenarios for use in the RIT-T analysis.
+Transgrid have developed a low and a central load forecast for use in the RIT-T analysis.
 The analysis performed for the RIT-T used a low net economic benefits scenario, central economic benefits scenario and a high net economic benefits scenario.
-The low net economic benefits scenario employed the low load forecast, the central economic benefits scenario used the medium load forecast and high economic benefits scenario used the high load forecast.
+The low net economic benefits scenario employed the low load forecast, and both the central and high economic benefits scenario used the central load forecast.
+No high load forecast was developed as no additional loads were identified that would be activated under such a scenario.
 Sensitivity analysis was performed on each of the scenarios and the recommended outputs were found to be consistent while varying various input parameters.